Procurement software: History

+Functionality

 Software functions include issuing and evaluating tenders, raising and approving purchase orders, selecting and ordering the product or service, receiving and matching the invoice and order, and payment of invoices, enabling the procurement department to see everything that is ordered, ensure that nothing can be ordered without correct approvals, and secure the best value by combining several orders for the same type of good or even getting suppliers to bid for the business.
 A buying organisation's choice of software may be driven by the particular strengths offered by each individual system and the number of vendors available through them.
 A multinational or other large organization will use a shared procurement system to take advantage of economies of scale to drive down the cost of purchases.
 Whilst some services are available to purchase through automated systems, the key strength of these systems lies in the procurement of commodities that are much easier to standardize.

-History

-The market for procurement software emerged in the 1980s as Manufacturing Resource Planning (MRP) systems such as SAP, ASK and Oracle began incorporating modules for managing procure-to-pay processes.
-Early solutions focused largely on purchase orders, receiving and invoicing.
-As the market matured, more comprehensive sourcing, contract management, invoice automation, and spend analytics features were introduced.
-In the first internet boom, dedicated e-procurement software systems were available from companies like Ariba and Commerce One to automate the purchase requisition process by allowing users to browse online catalogs to view products and services from approved suppliers.

-The rapid success of pure-play procurement software firms Ariba and Commerce One in the late 1990s prompted major business software players Oracle and SAP to introduce their own solutions.
-In 2004, Oracle acquired PeopleSoft, gaining their nascent PeopleSoft eProcurement application in the process.
-Oracle quickly built out and rebranded this as Oracle Procurement.
-Meanwhile, SAP quickly launched an E-procurement offering (EBP) which was eventually released as SAP SRM in 2005.
-Though behind initially, Oracle and SAP's procurement offerings matured over the next few years to provide integration with their broader ERP systems and challenge the first-mover advantage of the best-of-breed procure-to-pay specialists.
-This established fierce competition continued to pressure innovation and dominate the market for years to come.

-However, by the early 2010s it became clear that deeper integration with core business systems was a priority for many buyers.
-This led Oracle and SAP to align procurement capabilities with their ERP and financial software.
-But the space was still ripe for new entrants, most notably Coupa in 2007.
-Ariba was acquired by SAP in 2012.
-Best-of breeds adopted open integration architectures to flexibly connect with a range of back-end systems.

-While the procurement software market remains divided between integrated and best-of-breed options, there is now greater focus on interoperability and joint go-to-market partnerships across vendors.

-With the rise in popularity of mobile smartphones, businesses introduced mobile procurement softwares.
+More recent generations of procurement software incorporate artificial intelligence and machine learning to automate classification of spend data, recommend suppliers or negotiation strategies, detect anomalies in invoices and support predictive risk and compliance checks.

+Deployment models and integration

+Procurement software may be delivered as an on-premises application installed on an organisation's own servers, or as a hosted or SaaS solution accessed over the internet.
+Cloud-based procurement platforms became increasingly common from the late 2000s onward as organisations sought to reduce the cost and complexity of maintaining on-premises software and to support distributed workforces and suppliers.

+Mobile procurement

+The growth of smartphones and mobile internet access in the 2010s led vendors to develop mobile procurement applications that allow users to raise, approve and track purchase requests from handheld devices.